How Long Has Jack in the Box Been in Business?

 Does Jack Really Invent New Menu Items Throughout the Year?

 We sure do.
-Jack’s innovative spirit has been our driving force for 70 years, and this is reflected in our menu.
+Jack’s innovative spirit has been our driving force for over 70 years, and this is reflected in our menu.
 Our iconic innovations – like the Sourdough Jack and our famed tacos – are what keep generations of customers coming back visit after visit.
 In 1969, we were the first fast-food chain to offer a breakfast sandwich, which would later be called the Breakfast Jack.
 In 1971, we introduced our famous Jumbo Jack, and in 1982, Jack in the Box introduced the first portable salad in the fast-food industry.
 Our 1995 marketing campaign – Jack’s Back – became the longest ongoing advertising campaign in the QSR industry.
 By 2007, Jack in the Box introduced the first 100% sirloin burger, and we’re still focusing on continued innovation today.
 Innovation is built into our DNA.

 What Are Some of Your Recent Menu Innovations?